Breast Cancer in Young Women

 What's the Best Way for Younger Women to Screen for Breast Cancer?

-The American Cancer Society (ACS) says that breast self-exams are optional for women starting in their 20s.
-Doctors should discuss the benefits and limitations of breast self-exam with their patients.
+The American Cancer Society (ACS) recommends that all women know how their breasts look and feel, and report any changes to their doctor.
+The ACS says breast self-exams are optional for women starting in their 20s.
+Talk with your doctor about the pros and cons of breast self-exam.

-Regular clinical breast exams performed at least every three years by your doctor are recommended for women beginning at age 20.
-The ACS also recommends annual screening mammograms starting at age 40.
-The U.S. Preventive Services Task Force (USPSTF), on the other hand, does not recommend routine screening for women in their 40s.
-For women between the ages of 50 and 74, USPSTF experts say, women should have screening mammograms every two years and none after age 74.
+Regular breast exams done at least every 3 years by your doctor are recommended for women beginning at age 20.
+The ACS recommends annual mammograms starting at age 45.
+Expert groups don’t all agree when women should start getting mammograms and you should discuss with your doctor what’s right for you.
+For women between the ages of 50 and 74, USPSTF experts say, women should have mammograms every 2 years and none after age 74.

 How Is Breast Cancer Treated In Younger Women?

-The course of treatment for breast cancer at any age is based on the extent of the person's disease (whether or not it has spread beyond the breast), as well as the woman's general health and personal circumstances.
+Treatment decisions are made based whether or not it has spread beyond the breast, as well as the woman's general health and personal circumstances.

-Radiation therapy is generally used following a lumpectomy, and chemotherapy and/or hormone therapy often are recommended after surgery to help destroy any remaining cancer cells and prevent recurrence.
+Radiation is generally used following a lumpectomy, and chemotherapyand hormone therapy often are recommended after surgery to help destroy any remaining cancer cells and prevent a return.